-International students with college credits from an international school must have their transcript evaluated through WES (World Education Services) to determine US equivalencies.
+International students with college credits from an international school must have their transcript evaluated through WES (World Education Services), or an equivalent organization, to determine U.S. equivalencies.
 Courses on transcripts without a WES evaluation will not be eligible for transfer.